leadingagile/api-doubles/src/doubles/README.md

 The `timerExpiry` field stores a javascript formatted unix timestamp.
 This has an additional length of 3 characters representing milliseconds.
 To edit this in the experience, update it with a current timestamp plus whatever value you would like it to read (1 minute = 60000).

+### Hints Page
+Once the application is started, you can use the [hints page](https://localhost.ford.com:3000/hints.html).
+The hints page has a selector to arrange the application in various starting states.

+> [!]
+Be sure to change files in `public` and not `dist`

+Path to hints.html - `aem/react-app/public/hints.html`
+Path to hints.js - `aem/react-app/public/hints.js`

 ## Gotchas